-WS 321 Social Stratification (3) The causes and consequences of institutionalized social inequality.
+WS 321 Stratification & Inequality (3) This course examines social stratification theory and research; definition and measurement of socioeconomic status; racial, ethnic and gender inequality.
 Pre: SOC 100 or instructor's consent.
-(Same as SOC 320).
+(Same as SOC 320) (Attributes: DS)

 WS 325 Psychology Of Women (3) Issues and topics relevant to the psychological development and functioning of women including sex differences in abilities and behavior, achievement motivation, work, sexuality, pregnancy, childbirth and motherhood, mental health and domestic violence.
 Pre: PSY 100.
 (Same as PSY 325)